danobi/dxuuu.xyz/src/flaky.md

 ```

 Unfortunately, stacks still did not work.
 I'm guessing it's b/c glibc doesn't
 have frame pointers enabled.
-Changing that would probably take too much compute
+And changing that would probably take too much compute
 to rebuild everything.
+So it was a matter of luck that I started thinking about
+dependencies - the lack of stacks is unrelated.

 So I opted to check a different way: through printf debugging the dependency.
-Through the power of Nix, I applied a patch to bcc.
+Through the power of Nix, I applied a patch to bcc:

-`0001-XXX-Log-ModulePath-close.patch`:

 ```diff
 From e5609182cf0ede7c9bb32bf54670cbfba754a6c0 Mon Sep 17 00:00:00 2001